chefsplate/mongo-shard-docker-compose/readme.md

 ```

 ### Resetting the Cluster
-To remove all data and re-initialize the cluster, make sure the containers are stopped and then:
+To remove all data and re-initialize the cluster, make sure the containers are stopped and remove persisted data:

 ```
+docker-compose down
-docker-compose rm
+sudo rm -rf data/*
 ```

 Execute the **First Run** instructions again.